Byron/gitoxide/README.md

 ### Ideas for Examples

 * [ ] `gix tool open-remote` open the URL of the remote, possibly after applying known transformations to go from `ssh` to `https`.
+* [ ] `tix` as example implementation of `tig`, displaying a version of the commit graph, useful for practicing how highly responsive GUIs can be made.
 * [ ] Open up SQL for git using [sqlite virtual tables](https://github.com/rusqlite/rusqlite/blob/master/tests/vtab.rs).
 Check out gitqlite as well.
 What would an MVP look like?
 Maybe even something that could ship with gitoxide.
 See [this go implementation as example](https://github.com/filhodanuvem/gitql).
 * [ ] A truly awesome history rewriter which makes it easy to understand what happened while avoiding all pitfalls.
 Think BFG, but more awesome, if that's possible.